 Cato Institute.
 A public policy organization focused on research that advances the principles of free markets, peace, and individual liberty for citizens.

 The Heritage Foundation.
 A research and lobbying organization dedicated to public policy initiatives that promote the conservative principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.

 - Specht, H., & Courtney, M. E. (1994).
 Unfaithful angels: How social work abandoned its mission.
-New York, NY: The Free Press.
+Free Press.